 Introduction

 In the world of healthy baking, many recipes will replace "refined" sugars with "natural" (or "unrefined") sugars.
-These as your honey, maple syrup, agave, coconut sugar, etc. But are they any better for you than just regular old sugar, or are these natural sugars actually better for you?
+These include honey, maple syrup, agave, coconut sugar, and date-based sweeteners such as date sugar or date syrup.
+But are they any better for you than just regular old sugar, or are these natural sugars healthier alternatives?

 Refined Sugar

 This benefit is twofold.
 When you bake with honey or maple syrup, you can impart this flavor on your baked good.
-While some may see the precense of a maple syrup or honey flavor in the product, I see that as an absolute win, leading to a bigger depth of flavor and more enjoyable product.
+While some may see the presence of a maple syrup or honey flavor in the product as a negative, I see this as an absolute win, leading to a bigger depth of flavor and more enjoyable product.
 The result is a baked good that has more flavor besides just sweet.

 Below are some of my healthier dessert recipes using natural sugars, and how much they contain: